Cabinet Panel Reconstituted; Sitharaman, Goyal, Pradhan in Key Committees

 File photo: Newly sworn ministers seen together in a group photo with the PM and the President.
 (President of India/Twitter)

-New Delhi: Defence Minister Nirmala Sitharaman, Railway Minister Piyush Goyal and Petroleum Minister Dharmandra Pradhan have become members of key cabinet committees reconstituted after the September 3 reshuffle.
+New Delhi: Defence Minister Nirmala Sitharaman, Railway Minister Piyush Goyal and Petroleum Minister Dharmendra Pradhan have become members of key cabinet committees reconstituted after the September 3 reshuffle.

 After her elevation as defence minister, Sitharaman has become a member of the cabinet committee on security headed by the prime minister.
 Finance Minister Arun Jaitely was till recently holding the additional charge of defence after Manohar Parrikar quit the Union Cabinet in March.